privefl/bigsnpr/README.md

 - `fam`: A `data.frame` containing some information on the SNPs.
 - `map`: A `data.frame` giving some information on the individuals.

+**New!** Package {bigsnpr} now provides functions that directly work on bed files with a few missing values.
+See new paper "Efficient toolkit implementing..".

 ## Possible upcoming features

 - Multiple imputation for GWAS (https://doi.org/10.1371/journal.pgen.1006091).

-- More interactive (visual) QC by wrapping around PLINK.
+- More interactive (visual) QC.

 You can request some feature by opening an issue.